pierangeloc/pierangeloc.github.io.old/source/_posts/2015-07-06-ride-the-camel-1.markdown

 ####Embed Camel in a bootable application
 The `org.apache.camel.spring.javaconfig.CamelConfiguration` abstract class can be used as a base Spring configuration class, where we can reference all the beans we might need in the standard Spring way (xml or annotations based).
 The additional thing that this class does is loading a `CamelContext` and injecting any bean that extends `RouteBuilder` available in the Spring context, in the `CamelContext`.
 More about the `CamelContext` will follow along the article.
-To give ourselves some more flexibility we will also make use of a standard xml spring configuration.
+To give ourselves some more flexibility we will also use a standard xml Spring configuration file.

 The simplest configuration of such an application boils down to: